 Students are expected to adhere to CBS Core Culture in this class by being Present, Prepared, and Participating.

-Laptop computers and other devices - You must bring your laptop to class.
-You should sign in to Zoom through Canvas at least 15 minutes before the scheduled start of lecture.
+Laptop computers and other devices - You must bring your laptop to class and be ready to access class exercises on canvas and work in excel.

 TEACHING ASSISTANTS AND REVIEW SESSION